ldelossa/blog/content/_index.md

 ## [litee.nvim](https://github.com/ldelossa/litee.nvim)

-A neovim plugin which brings over some features from VSCode that were missing.
+Litee.nvim is a framework, written in Lua, for building plugins.

+There are several plugins reachable from the above link's readme.

+Most plugins deal with porting over feature present in VSCode that Neovim lacks.

 ## [sway-fzfify](https://github.com/ldelossa/sway-fzfify)

 A set of scripts I use daily in coordination with the Sway window manager.

-Uses FZF to accomplish most Sway navigation needs such as creating and moving workspaces, selecting marks, launching linux desktop apps, etc...
+Uses FZF to accomplish most Sway navigation needs such as creating and moving workspaces, selecting marks, launching Linux desktop apps, etc.

 ## [vimdark](https://github.com/ldelossa/vimdark)